-Often the excitement about a career in fashion stems from the allure of the industry itself, dazzling and entertaining.
+Often the excitement about a career in fashion stems from the allure of the industry itself: creative, dazzling, and entertaining.
 We all have a fashion sense to a degree, and fashion drives how we see people and identify ourselves; it’s no wonder there’s a large interest in the field.
-The question is: what do you want to do in fashion?
+The question is what do you want to do in fashion?
 It’s a large and complex industry.
 If interested in design, you could become a fashion designer or buyer of materials, such as textiles.
-If you love how clothing looks and feels, you could model or become a fashion reporter, sharing your insight.
-If you want to ensure that fashion organizations develop, manage, sell, and account for their products and services, there are a variety of business related functions that could be a great fit.
-Below are some common sectors and job titles in fashion:
+If you love how clothing looks and feels, you could model or become a fashion influencer, sharing your insight.
+If you want to ensure that fashion organizations develop, manage, sell, and account for their products and services, there are a variety of business-related functions that could be a great fit.
+Below are some sample job titles:

 - Store Manager